Details#

 To each virtual host you can associate an SSL certificate.
 Carbonio supports the upload of multiple SSL domain certificates from the Carbonio Admin Panel and associate them to different domains, a procedure that requires only a few steps.

-The generation of server-side certificates directly on Carbonio and the management of wildcard certificate are tasks that can be carried out from the CLI only: check out section Deploy an SSL Certificate if you need to use either of them.
+The server-side generation of an infrastructure certificate or even a wildcard certificate is a task that can be carried out from the CLI only: check out section Deploy a Commercial SSL Certificate for directions.

-Select the virtual host, then click UPLOAD AND VERIFY CERTIFICATE.
+Select the virtual host, then click VERIFY CERTIFICATE.
 In the dialog, you can choose to use:

 • A Let’s Encrypt longChain Certificate, i.e., including an intermediate certificate.
 Make sure to satisfy the requirements before clicking the GENERATE CERTIFICATE button.
 Complete the procedure according to the directions below.